hashicorp/terraform-provider-azurerm/website/docs/r/application_insights.html.markdown

 * `app_id` - The App ID associated with this Application Insights component.

 * `instrumentation_key` - The Instrumentation Key for this Application Insights component.
+(Sensitive)

 * `connection_string` - The Connection String for this Application Insights component.
 (Sensitive)